News & Trending Travel News

 Fact checked

-You’ve probably thought about going on the open highway in an RV or you’ve seen Instagram photos that make you excited at the prospect.
-You wouldn’t be alone.
-In fact, more than 11 million households in the United States own an RV.
+You’ve probably thought about going on the open highway in an RV — or you’ve seen Instagram photos and videos that make you excited at the prospect.
+You aren’t alone.

 Not reserving your spot